 The overall impact of cybercrimes are more far reaching than most of us would imagine, a recent study study by Kaspersky Labs shows.
 In fact the consequences are very personal.

-Senior employees let go
+Data breaches lead to senior employees let go

 Within Kasperky’s new release we see that worldwide, 42% of businesses experienced at least one data breach in the last 12 months.
 Given that the average recovery costs from a data-breach is thought to be just south of £1M, this is all very significant.
 Add to this the expected losses of company reputation, customer privacy, and other assets such as the company’s own intellectual property and confidential information.